Website Design for Roofing Companies

 Easy.
 I'll build the new site on a staging URL so you can see it and approve it before anything changes on your live domain.
 Once you give the green light, I point your existing domain at the new site (takes about an hour) and the old site comes down at the same moment the new one goes up.
 No downtime, no broken links.
 I also map the old page URLs to the new ones so any existing Google rankings carry over instead of disappearing.
 If you have project photos or testimonials on the old site you want to keep, send me what you want and I'll fold them into the new build.

-I'll have it live in about a week.
+Your roofing site, live in about a week.